IBM/iot-analytics-anomaly/README.md

 git commit -m "my function changes" git push origin master
 ``` -->
-Next, we'll add our custom function to our newly created entity via.
+Next, we'll add our custom function to our newly created entity via the UI.
 This will enable the function to run every 5 minutes and analyze new data for anomalies.
 To enable the function, navigate to the "Add Data view".
 We can get to this form in the Analytics dashboard by selecting the following

 Monitor > Entity Types > (entity name) > Data
 <!-- ![Select function](./images/create_new_data.png) -->

-Click the `+` button and search for "InvokeExternalModel"
+Click the `+` button and search for "InvokeModel"
 <p align="center">
 <img src="https://i.imgur.com/ic4Ms9k.png"/>
 </p>

-Set values/credentials for your Maximo instance.
+Enter values/credentials for your Machine Learning instance.
+You can also specify which features to select.
 - URL - WML Endpoint
 - apikey - "WML API key"
 - model_id - "WML Model ID (should be printed after running invoke_model_function.py)"